OlehL/cuda_differ/readme/readme.txt

 Plugin for CudaText.
 It compares two files and shows them side-by-side.
-Plugin uses new API (CudaText 1.74+) and shows 2 files in a single tab.
+Plugin uses new API (CudaText 1.75+) and shows 2 files in a single tab.

 It gives few commands in menu "Plugins / Differ".
+Command "Refresh" runs comparision again, if one or both files were edited.

 It has few options in config file.
 To open config, call "Options / Settings-plugins / Differ / Config".
+Options:

-Options are highlight colors (added/changed/deleted lines), if they are not filled, then colors from the current theme are used.
+- "added", "changed", "deleted": Changed lines highlight colors.
+Must be in HTML form #rgb or #rrggbb.
+If empty, then colors from the current theme are used.
+- "enable_scroll_default": bool, 0 or 1: Sync scrolling in both compared files.

 Author: OlehL, https://github.com/OlehL